TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/turbo_drive.md

 This section contains a general overview of topics that you will learn in this lesson.

-- What is the purpose of Turbo Drive?
+- The purpose of Turbo Drive.
-- How does Turbo Drive handle page navigation?
+- How Turbo Drive handles page navigation.
-- What are the two kinds of page visit types in Turbo?
+- The two kinds of page visit types in Turbo.
-- How can you disable Turbo Drive?
+- How to disable Turbo Drive.
-- What is Turbolinks?
+- What Turbolinks is.

 ### Turbo Drive